ProteanDev/ProteanDev/README.md

-### Hi there, my name Christian - aka ProteanDev 👋
+### Hi there, my name is Christian - aka ProteanDev 👋

 ## I'm a Frontend Developer turned Full Stack